 - Competition levels and testing pools; list of affiliated organizations, affiliated agents and doctors (as applicable); and

-- Optionally, if you provide this information during a doping control session or to your ADO, relevant accreditation numbers, preferred name(s), disability and disability class, photo, and additional contact details (mailing address and phone number).
+- Optionally, if you provide this information during a doping control session or to your ADO, relevant accreditation numbers, preferred name(s), disability and disability class and photo.

 Your profile information is accessible to the organization that created your account (also called your Whereabouts Custodian or WC), WADA, your National Anti-Doping Organization, and your International Federation.
 Your WC may also share your profile with other sports organizations (like major event organizers or your national federation) on a need-to-know basis and where necessary for anti-doping purposes.
 If you have been given an ADAMS account by your WC, you can view your profile at any time directly within ADAMS, and you can verify which ADOs and third parties have access to your information by going to the "Security" or "Organizations with access" tab of your profile.
 You may also ask your WC to share your profile with your agent(s) and doctor(s).